mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

     {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-deploy/awsserviceaccountlinktorole.png" >}}

 {{% alert color="info" %}}
-In case of Global Operator, managed namespace needs to be provided in namespace field.
+In case of Global Operator installation, the managed namespace needs to be provided in namespace field.
 {{% /alert %}}

 2. For the second condition, copy and paste the `sts.amazonaws.com` line; replace `:aud` with `:sub` and set it to `system:serviceaccount:<Kubernetes namespace>:<Kubernetes serviceaccount name>`.